advancedresearch/path_semantics/faq.md

 ### Why do you quote yourself?

-Some people look for any excuse to call me a "crank", so I give them that excuse early on, so they don't have to read to find one.
+Some people look for any excuse to call me a "crank", so I give them that excuse early on, so they don't have to read a lot to find one.

+### Why do you not refer to papers e.g. listed in MathSciNet?

+I have never used it.
+I do not follow mathematical journals.

+My workflow is different from those of most mathematicians.
+See the section "Workflow" [here](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/about-publishing-path-semantics.pdf).

+### Why do you not use terminology that other mathematicians are familiar with?

+The central topic of path semantics is about functions.
+To do this well, the terminology needs to be precise.

+Path semantics is more strict than standard terminology, e.g.:

+- Trivial path (a function describing the domain of a function, [link](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/constrained-functions.pdf))
+- Existential path (a function describing the codomain of a function, [link](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/existential-paths.pdf))

+The way domain and codomain is used in standard terminology is as a set.
+It is not clear that one is talking about functions of arbitrary sub-types.
+The expression "domain constraint" might be used instead of "trivial path".